gayatrivenugopal/100-days-of-code/log.md

 **Today's Progress**: Added sentences to the database.
 Standardized the format of the return values of all the functions.

 **Thoughts:** Content with the fact that documentation and conventions are being followed as much as possible.

+### Day 13: August 23, 2018

+**Today's Progress**: Tried to PS tag a file, but got many errors in the existing code that was downloaded.

+**Thoughts:** Hoping to get a working tagger from TDIL asap.
+Till then, will continue with the rest of the code.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)